bic-org-uk/bic-lcf/docs/LCF-AuthenticationAuthorisation.md

 #### Service Terminal Authentication
 LCF is designed with a web service architecture, servicing a client/server model.
 A Service Terminal is any client consumer of an LCF web service.

-Where an LCF web services requires authentication of the Service Terminal, this is implemented in the LCF REST implementation using HTTP BASIC authentication, providing a username and location code (in the format of an email address) and a complex password.
+Where an LCF web service requires authentication of the Service Terminal, this is implemented in the LCF REST implementation using HTTP BASIC authentication, providing a username and location code (in the format of an email address) and a complex password.
 This would be encoded in the HTTP Header field "Authorization".

 The implementation is therefore that the HTTP BASIC authentication should be provided for each web service call.
 The LCF Server validates this authentication request, and where valid, it then processes the authorisation to dis/allow access to the requested web service.
-Alternatively an external IdP (such as OAuth or OpenID) may be is used for authentication.
+Alternatively an external IdP (Identity Provider), using a protocol such as OAuth or OpenId, may be used for authentication.

 A response code of 401 indicates that the Service Terminal credentials were incorrect, or (in the case of an external IdP) has expired and needs to be re-requested from the IdP.